Particular/docs.particular.net/nservicebus/azure-service-bus/oversized-sends.md

 Snippet: asb-configure-oversized-messages-handler

-and register it using the `Snippet: asb-configure-oversized-messages-handler` configuration API.
+and register it using the `OversizedBrokeredMessageHandler` configuration API.

 Snippet: asb-configure-oversized-messages-handler-config